mike-reddick-web/Tech-Interview-SAS/README.md

     python regex_chatgpt.py

 regex_chatgpt - logically runs similarly to iso8601_format_check, however it uses regex to match the ISO standard instead of the built in Python libraries.
 This was built as a tool (and partially for fun) using ChatGPT to see if a prompt could be made that returns this exact use case.
 So far in my testing it has been spot on with all of the dates I've tried.
+Last minute change - assuming timezone is necessary.